scottwilliambeasley/debian-from-scratch/README.md

 # debian-from-scratch

-An instruction manual for teaching Linux From Scratch users how to make a custom Debian-powered distro
+An instruction manual for teaching Linux From Scratch users how to make a custom Debian-powered distro.

-Why Debian from Scratch?
+##Why Debian from Scratch?

 The original Linux from Scratch manual is purposefully vague as to what technique one should use to manage software dependencies.
 The suggestions that it gives, while no doubt being interesting exercises in package management, are not necessarily heavy-duty answers to a system administrator who intends on managing his time efficiently.